About Clearview City

 The Clearview City Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Johnson County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Clearview City, Kansas residents are available through the local police department and authorized providers in Johnson County.
+Fingerprinting services for Clearview City, Kansas residents are available through local police (where present) and authorized providers in Johnson County.
 Services cover background checks, professional licensing, and employment screening.
 Contact the Clearview City Police Department or Johnson County Sheriff's Office for scheduling and fees.

 To register to vote in Clearview City, Kansas, residents can register online through the Kansas Secretary of State's website, by mail, or in person at the Johnson County elections office.
 Kansas requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Kansas Secretary of State's voter lookup tool.
 For local municipal elections in Clearview City, contact the Johnson County Clerk's office for schedules and ballot information.

-Property records for Clearview City, Kansas are maintained by the Johnson County Assessor's Office and the Johnson County Clerk and Recorder.
+Property records for Clearview City, Kansas are maintained by the Johnson County Appraiser's Office and the Johnson County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Johnson County, including parcels in Clearview City.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Johnson County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
+The Johnson County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Kansas counties provide online property record searches through their county websites.
-For in-person requests, visit the Johnson County offices at the county courthouse.
 The Johnson County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Clearview City, Kansas residents are available through both county and state offices.
 The Kansas Department of Health and Environment, Office of Vital Statistics, located in Topeka, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Kansas.
 Orders can be placed online, by mail, or in person.
 Locally, the Johnson County Clerk's office issues marriage licenses and maintains marriage records for Johnson County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.